ZanzyTHEbar/WyrmLock/README.md

 A Linux security tool designed to control access to specific applications by requiring cryptographic authentication before they can be launched.
 It monitors process execution system-wide and intercepts launches of configured applications.

+> [!WARNING]\
+> This project is in early development and may not be fully functional.
+Use at your own risk.

 ## Features

 - **Process Monitoring**: Uses Linux kernel's proc connector to monitor process execution events